Why Are Poinsettias The Official Christmas Flower?

 Pansies – perfect for adding a pop of colour to your seasonal celebrations.

-Snowdrops - who doesn’t love the pure white beauty of snowdrops in the winter months?
+Snowdrops – the pure white beauty of snowdrops makes them a natural choice for the winter months.

-There’s certainly no lack of choice when it comes to winter flowers for decorating your home at Christmas
+There’s certainly no shortage of choice when it comes to winter flowers for decorating your home at Christmas.

 7. Learn to Decorate Like a Pro!